 The BON requires applicants to complete a background clearance prior to acceptance/enrollment in all schools of nursing in Texas.
 The UTMB SON will initiate this background process and the BON will conduct the background/fingerprint check.
 An email will be sent from the BON vendor, IdentoGo, with instructions for registering for fingerprinting.

-Please note: To ensure you can be accepted by a nursing school on a timely basis, applicants who can answer "Yes" to any of the following questions or criminal offenses, including those pending appeal, should immediately contact the BON for a Declaratory Order for the NCLEX certification exam upon graduation.
+Please note: To ensure you can be accepted by a nursing school and take the NCLEX exam upon completion, applicants who can answer "Yes" to any of the following questions or criminal offenses, including those pending appeal, may be contacted by the BON to submit paperwork for a Declaratory Order after their fingerprints are submitted.

 - been convicted of a misdemeanor